metalsoft-io/terraform-provider-metalcloud/website/docs/d/server_type.html.md

 ---
 layout: "metalcloud"
-page_title: "Template: volume_template"
+page_title: "Template: server_type"
 description: |-
-  Provides a mechanism to search for template ids.
+  Provides a mechanism to search for a server type.
 ---

-# volume_template
+# server_type

 This data source provides a mechanism to identify the ID of a server type based on its name.